 This Strawberry Scone Recipe with Lemon Glaze is wonderful breakfast or brunch treat.
-Sweet from the strawberries with a slight tang from the lemon glaze!

 I am forever on the lookout for the perfect scone recipe.
 Scones are something I could eat every morning for the rest of my life but only when they’re tender and soft.
 Far too many are dry and flavorless making them something I’d rather use as a door stop.
 But this scone recipe?
 This scone recipe comes out just the way I love them every time.